psyinfra/HTCAnalyze/README.md

 #### possible configurations:
 ```
-HtCompact -h (show a detailed description to all functionalities)
+htcompact -h (show a detailed description to all functionalities)

 htcompact path_to_logs/job_5991_0.log